Weekly Market Compass: The economy may not truly turn the page until spring

 Let’s start with COVID-19.
 Things aren’t getting better globally in terms of controlling the virus.
 The US and the UK look particularly challenged.
 And the holiday season could have been one giant superspreader event for those who did not stay isolated.
 Germany has had record daily COVID-19 infections — and deaths — for the last several weeks.
 Even Pope Francis’ personal physician died last week of the virus.

 There is also less progress than expected on the distribution of vaccines in numerous countries.
-France has vaccinated only 0.29 per 100 people while Germany has vaccinated only 0.82 per 100 people and Canada has vaccinated 1.03 per 100 people.1 Spain has vaccinated only 1.04 per 100 people, the US has vaccinated only 2.82 per 100 people while the UK has vaccinated 4.19 per 100 people.1 We can all learn from Israel, which has vaccinated 22.34 per 100 people, helped by a digitized universal health care system, a widespread ad campaign and good planning, purchasing doses early on in order to cover the entire population.1 That so many countries have made so little progress is concerning because medical experts estimate that 55.6% to 81.5% of the total population should be vaccinated in order to bring an end to COVID-19.2
+France has vaccinated only 0.29 per 100 people, while Germany has vaccinated only 0.82 per 100 people and Canada has vaccinated 1.03 per 100 people.1 Spain has vaccinated only 1.04 per 100 people and the US has vaccinated only 2.82 per 100 people, while the UK has vaccinated 4.19 per 100 people.1 We can all learn from Israel, which has vaccinated 22.34 per 100 people, helped by a digitized universal health care system, a widespread ad campaign, and good planning, purchasing doses early on in order to cover the entire population.1 That so many countries have made so little progress is concerning because medical experts estimate that 55.6% to 81.5% of the total population should be vaccinated in order to bring an end to COVID-19.2

 Economic data shows continued pressure

 Recent economic data has shown signs of the damage being wrought by the rise in COVID-19 infections.
 The December jobs reports for both the US and Canada were disappointing, as were last week’s US initial jobless claims.
 We also saw weakness in US retail sales for December.